mansurhamidov14/sheet-orm/README.md

 ```

+## Parsing sheet header
-## You may need to parse your worksheet header to map you model dynamically from user input
+Sometimes you may need to parse your worksheet header to map your model dynamically from user input
 ```php
 use Twelver313\Sheetmap\SpreadsheetMapper;